-Trade Unions can improve accessibility and the involvement of workers with disabilities by:
+Trade Unions can improve accessibility and involvement of workers with disabilities by:

-- 1. Including workers with disabilities among the target groups of Trade Union organising strategies and appointing trade unionist with a disability as organisers and campaigners; - 2.
-Deploying specific organising strategies and collective bargaining strategies in sectors and workplaces where workers with disabilities might be more highly represented; - 3.
-Running outreach programmes to encourage workers with disabilities to get involved and to feed into the work of the Trade Union in question by providing information and insight into the requirements of workers with disabilities; - 4.
-Ensuring accessible communication about how to get involved in Trade Unions, according to the requirements of the person with a disability, offering options for communication in Braille, sign language and/or easy-to-read information if needed; - 5.
-Ensuring that meetings and dialogues take place in physically accessible spaces and that support for accessible forms of communication is provided as requested during these meetings (we will explain how to do this later in this publication); - Taking accessibility issues into account in the planning of demonstrations and strikes (we will explain how to do this later in this publication); - 7.
-Promoting the participation of trade unionists with disabilities in the governing bodies of Trade Unions; - 8.
-Having dedicated structures and services within the Trade Unions specifically for workers with disabilities, without hindering the participation of trade unionists with disabilities in the general activities of the Trade Union nor their ability to be part of governing bodies;
+- 1. Running outreach programmes to encourage workers with disabilities to get involved and to feed into the work of the Trade Union in question by providing information and insight into the requirements of workers with disabilities; - 2.
+Ensuring accessible communication about how to get involved in Trade Unions, according to the requirements of the person with a

-9. Welcoming the involvement of organisations of persons with disabilities to offer wider inputs on requirements of workers with disabilities.
+- disability, offering options for communication in Braille, sign language and/or easy-to-read information if needed; - 3.
+Ensuring that meetings and dialogues take place in physically accessible spaces and that support for accessible forms of communication is provided as requested during these meetings; - 4.
+Welcoming the involvement of organisations of persons with disabilities to offer wider inputs on requirements of workers with disabilities.